KLGLUG/OCTAVE/README.md

 it's so expensive(MATLAB)and whereas OCTAVE is a open source , so that everybody can access it easily.

 ### HOW TO INSTALL OCTAVE?
-1.Open terminal box.
+1. Open terminal box.

-2.Type this in our terminal box click enter
+   Type this in our terminal box, click enter

    'sudo apt install octave'

-3.You will get a command like this
+2. You will get a command like this

     '[sudo] password for aj:'

    (where aj is my user name you will get yours)

-When you get the above command type your password beside is to(:) even though it is not visible and then click enter.
+3. When you get the above command type your password beside is to(:) even though it is not visible and then click enter.

 4. Installation will be processing..........it takes 3-5 minutes approx.

-5. Now you are done with your procedure...
+5. Now you are done with your process...